anarchistMegaByte/breakit-app/README.md

 2. src/app/service/foodmenu.service.ts -> base_url: string = "https://fc425648a9d9.ngrok.io";
 ```

+>>> Images will load slowing since we are using local setup for file serving.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.